guillemgt/kaggle/README.md

-# kaggle
+# kaggle competitions

-Entries for kaggle competitions
+This is a repository for my entries to kaggle competitions